How to lose weight at home

 Wondering how to lose weight at home, and worry that you don’t have a gym?
 The good news is that you can still lose weight at home without an expensive gym set up.
 Losing weight at home is easier than you think - being active every day is a great habit to get into while adding HIIT and resistance training into your routine will help to accelerate your weight loss.

-Walking is an effective low-intensity activity that will help you burn calories, especially if you’re completing 10,000 steps a day.
+Although you could use one of the best exercise machines to lose weight, walking is an effective low-intensity activity that will help you burn calories, especially if you’re completing 10,000 steps a day.
 HIIT training will help to elevate your heart rate and burn calories, while resistance training will build muscles and boost your metabolism - leading to weight loss.

 Lose weight at home: getting your steps in